 Put our jsonic code in a public Git repo, for instance on GitHub (though any public Git hosting service is fine).
 This is necessary because the package server doesn’t host source repos—it simply acts as an intermediary between Racket and source repos elsewhere.

-First we’ll log in to pkgs.racket-lang.org with the email and password we just set up.
+First we’ll log in to pkgs.racket-lang.org with our email and password.

-We need to edit three fields: the package name, the source, and the description.
+We need to edit three fields: the package name, the package description, and the repository.

 The package name is at the top.
 This will be the name used by those installing the package with raco pkg install. + Or by other developers, if they list our language as a dependency in their own packages.
 The package name does not need to be the same as our source repo.
 Nor does it need to be the same as the name, which we explicitly set in the "info.rkt" file as jsonic.

 Because others may be trying this tutorial, let’s make our package name jsonic-xyz, where xyz is our initials or other distinct identifier—that way, we won’t collide with someone else’s test package.
-Click the button next to Package Name and enter the name:
+Click the field underneath Package Name and enter the name:

 That’s all we need.
 Now our package will be available to anyone who wants to use it.